 Instead we will compare the ideas and goals:

-Both Quill and ProseMirror implement and maintain a data model to operate on with APIs, instead of allowing users to modify DOM directly.
+Both Quill and ProseMirror implement and maintain a data model to operate on with APIs, instead of allowing users to modify the DOM directly.

 Support realtime collaboration.
 Quill users are already doing so in production.